artis3n/course-vault-github-oidc/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

-# Getting Secrets From HashiCorp Vault With GitHub OIDC in Action Workflows
+# Getting secrets from HashiCorp Vault with GitHub OIDC in Action workflows

 Understand the principles behind configuring OIDC authentication from GitHub Action workflows to HashiCorp Vault for least-privilege access to secrets from CI/CD pipelines.

 - **Who is this for**: Developers, Security engineers, and operators of secrets management programs inside organizations.
 - **What you'll learn**: How to use GitHub OIDC for fine-grained role access to secrets in HashiCorp Vault.
 - **What you'll build**: You will create three GitHub Action workflows retrieving secrets from Vault for the following use cases:
-  1. Nonproduction secrets for integration testing within pull requests
+  1. Non-production secrets for integration testing within pull requests
   1. Production secrets for deployments of code from the main branch
   1. Segregating access to secrets between jobs in a workflow file with [GitHub Environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment)
 - **Prerequisites**: